• Skip to primary navigation

 Eggroll is another way to use leftover.
 Drain the vegetables, wrap in eggroll wrapper then deep fry.
 Don’t discard the sauce, use it as a dipping sauce for the eggroll.

 There you go.
-These are some ways you can have this simple, hearty, healthy dish.
+These are some ways you can have this simple and hearty dish.

 Recipe